At our family clinic we focus on excellence, integrity, and quality health care!

 Q: What is urgent care?

 A: Urgent care is a type of medical care you can receive at a medical practice like First Physicians for conditions that need quick attention but aren’t life-threatening.
 Urgent care is provided for a variety of acute (sudden) illnesses or injuries as well as exacerbation of some chronic illnesses.
-An urgent care clinic or practice comes in handy when you don’t have a regular doctor or you’re not able to get an appointment to see your doctor in a timely manner.
+An urgent care clinic or practice comes in handy when you don’t have a regular doctor or you’re not able to get an appointment to see your doctor in a timely manner, premium quality heating service in Glen Allen because we care about our clients.
 Medical concerns that you would normally consider having addressed at your doctor’s office are generally the same types of conditions that can be treated at an urgent care facility.

 Q: What types of medical concerns can be treated in urgent care?